Rhamnus lycioides: Ecology

 In the Iberian Peninsula is distributed throughout the central, eastern and south and its natural habitat are the sclerophyllous forest, and woods of pines, oaks, holm oaks and quercus coccifera.

 The species is found in the Mediterranean region, particularly in Spain and the Balearic Islands.
-It also grows on mediterranean Islands and islets, Norther Africa, the Apennine Peninsula and in former Yugoslavia on rocky, nutrient-poor soils.
+It also grows on Mediterranean islands and islets, in northern Africa, the Apennine Peninsula and in former Yugoslavia on rocky, nutrient-poor soils.